mggmz/BaresAndroidApp-PI-5D/README.md

-# 🍹 DrinksTime
+# 🍜 YumEat

-**DrinksTime** is a mobile application developed for Android using Kotlin.
+**YumEat** is a mobile application developed for Android using Kotlin.
 The app serves as a platform to compare offers and announcements from nearby bars based on the user's location, with a focus on coastal areas.
 Whether you're looking for the best deals, live music events, or just want to explore the local bar scene, DrinksTime is your go-to app for discovering and comparing what's on offer.

 ## 🎯 Project Overview

 ### Purpose

-The primary goal of DrinksTime is to enhance the nightlife experience by providing users with up-to-date information on bars near their location, particularly in coastal regions.
-The app features filters to compare bars based on their proximity to the beach, and users can view details such as operating hours, promotions, live events, and menus.
+The primary goal of YumEat is to enhance the eating and nightlife experience by providing users with up-to-date information about pubs and restaurants near their location, particularly in coastal regions.
+The app features filters to compare these based on user's preferences.
+Users can view details such as operating hours, promotions, live events, and menus.

 ### Key Features

-- **Location-Based Recommendations**: Find bars based on your current location, with a special focus on bars near the beach.
+- **Location-Based Recommendations**: Find pubs and restaurants based on your current location.
+- **Special Events**: Get information about special events (promotions, live music, etc.)
 - **User Roles**:
   - **Main Administrator**: Full control over the app's content and user management.
   - **Request Validator Administrator**: Validates business registration requests and their postings.